Jan-Dyndor/remitly_api/README.md

      Interns_2025_SWIFT_CODES - Sheet1.csv
     ```

+    This repository excludes cache and sensitive files using .gitignore and .dockerignore.
+The SQLite database is recreated and loaded from the CSV each time you rebuild the Docker image.

 3.  **Run the Application with Docker Compose:**

     In the root directory of the downloaded repository (where the `docker-compose.yml` file is located), execute the command: